red-kite-solutions/stalker/docs/subscriptions.md

 Here is one of the shortest Subscription possible.
 It reacts to a `HostnameFinding` to launch a `DomainNameResolvingJob`, using the output of the Finding as the `domainName` parameter value.

+Therefore, it will resolve the domain name found in the `HostnameFinding` to an IP address by launching a `DomainNameResolvingJob`.
+It will emit a `HostnameIpFinding` if it properly resolves the domain name.

 > Something similar in behavior is already built in Stalker.

 ```yaml